InterDigitalInc/AdvantEDGE/go-packages/meep-loc-serv-client/docs/ZonesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **ZonesByIdGetApsById**
-> InlineResponse2006 ZonesByIdGetApsById(ctx, zoneId, accessPointId)
+> ResponseAccessPointInfo ZonesByIdGetApsById(ctx, zoneId, accessPointId)

 Access point status can be retrieved for sets of access points matching attribute in the request.